-Correct operation of the JTAG interface requires configuration of a group of system control pins as demonstrated in Figure 3-8.
-Care must be taken to ensure that these pins are maintained at a valid deasserted state under normal operating conditions as most have asynchronous behavior and spurious assertion will give unpredictable results.
+Correct operation of the JTAG interface requires configuration of a group of system control pins as demonstrated in Figure 3-8 on page 130.
+Care must be taken to ensure that these pins are maintained at a valid negated state under normal operating conditions as most have asynchronous behavior and spurious assertion gives unpredictable results.